dp119/py_repo/git.md

 Using branch rules in GIT repo settings.

+# <h2> What are git branch controls/rules?

-# <h2> How to enforce branch naming strategies in GIT
+# <h2> How to trigger jenkins build job for each of the commits made in git?

 # <h5> *Learn more about markdown [here](https://guides.github.com/features/mastering-markdown/)*